-To leave a Review of Africa’s Child, or other Comments, click on the CONTACT icon below.
+To review Africa’s Child, America’s Daughter or Drum Beats, Heart Beats, or share other comments, click on the CONTACT icon below.

 It’s rare to meet someone whose story captivates and inspires so deeply; Maria Nhambu is such a person.
 During her intensely troubled upbringing, Nhambu overcame more trials than most will ever experience and she fought valiantly for her education and eventually became a teacher.
 She is a gripping speaker, delivering messages that resonate with many problems unfolding in our culture today: a fear of people and cultures different from our own, a decline in empathy, and the tendency to turn a blind eye to those in need.

 Her story resonated because my work as a coach supports clients to uncover limiting beliefs; she challenged her own beliefs and never allowed herself to be limited!
 As a Rotarian, Maria’s journey is like so many that we serve in developing countries; her story brought the mission of Rotary to life.
 Nhambu’s message will touch your heart and challenge you to rethink your beliefs and discover new depths of understanding. — Irene M. Kelly, NCC, PCC, CVI™, Leadership & Academic Coach, Rotary District 5950, District Governor Nominee

 “Maria.
 I just met a girl named Maria….”

 Those lyrics from West Side Story were so intense when I finished reading Maria Nhambu’s Africa’s Child, I sang them aloud and then found lyrics to the entire song online.